eModbus/eModbus/README.md

 **Note:** the interval is also applied for each attempt to send a request, it will add to the timeout!
 To give an example: ``timeout=2000`` and ``interval=200`` will result in 6600ms inactivity, if the target host notoriously does not answer.

+**Note:** The timeout mechanism on the async version works lightly different.
+Every 500msec, only the oldest request is checked for a possible timeout.
+A newer request will only timeout if a previous has been processed (answer is received or has struck timeout).
+For example: 3 requests are made at the same time.
+The first timeouts after 2000msec.
+The second after 2500msec and the last at 3000msec.

+##### ``void setIdleTimeout(uint32_t timeout)`` (only async)
+Sets the time after which the client closes the TCP connection to the server.
+The async version tries to maintain the connection to the server open.
+Upon the first request, a connection is made to the server and is kept open.
+If no data has been received from the server after the idle timeout, the client will close the connection.
+Mind that the client will only reset the idle timeout timer upon data reception.

 ##### ``bool setTarget(IPAddress host, uint16_t port [, uint32_t timeout [, uint32_t interval]]``
 This function is necessary at least once to set the target host IP address and port number (unless that has been done with the constructor already).
 All requests will be directed to that host/port, until another ``setTarget()`` call is issued.

 The optional ``timeout`` and ``interval`` parameters will let you override the standards set with the ``setTimeout()`` method **for just those requests sent from now on to the targeted host/port**.
 The next ``setTarget()`` will return to the standard values, if not specified differently again.

+**This method is not available in the async client.**

 ##### Message generating calls (no communication)
 The ModbusClientTCP ``generate`` calls are identical in function to those described in the ModbusClientRTU section, with the following differences: